-In order to enable the most accurate detection of early stage cancer, GRAIL is conducting one of the largest clinical study programs ever pursued in genomic medicine.
-We are collaborating with leading community and academic medical centers to conduct studies enrolling tens of thousands of people to identify the patterns required to detect many types of cancer, and studies enrolling hundreds of thousands of people to confirm the clinical validity and utility of GRAIL’s products.
+In order to enable the most accurate early detection of cancer, GRAIL is conducting what we believe to be one of the largest clinical study programs ever pursued in genomic medicine.
+We are collaborating with leading community and academic medical centers to conduct studies enrolling tens of thousands of people to identify the patterns required to detect many types of cancer, and to validate GRAIL’s products.

 We are developing a blood test combining high-intensity genomic sequencing and complex computational algorithms that assess vast amounts of clinical data to find cancer-specific patterns.
 Our population-scale clinical studies aim to identify the patterns required to detect many types of cancer, and to develop and validate GRAIL’s early detection blood test.

 Circulating Cell-free Genome Atlas Study